Jay-Idrees/UPenn-CyberSecurity-Digital-Forensics/readme.md

    - **Apple File System (AFS):** Used by Mac OS systems.

    - **Fourth Extended File System (Ext4):** Used in most Linux distributions.

+## Types of memory storage

+- Mechanical hard drives
+- Flash storage
+- SSD - warrants caution as data can be wiped out very quickly
+- SD or microSD cards